muhammed-nafihe/Sales-and-Customer-Dashboard/README.md

 ## Learning Resources

-This Tableau project was learned through [Data with Baraa](https://www.datawithbaraa.com/), a comprehensive platform for mastering Tableau and data visualization skills.
+This project is done with the help of [Data with Baraa](https://www.datawithbaraa.com/).